kilfour/QuickMGenerate/README.md

 Applies the specified Function to the generated value, returning the result.
 F.i. `MGen.Constant(41).Apply(i =>  i + 1)` will return 42.

-Par Example, when you want all decimals to be rounded to a certain precision :
+Par example, when you want all decimals to be rounded to a certain precision :
 ```
 var generator =
 	from _ in MGen.Decimal().Apply(d => Math.Round(d, 2)).Replace()